 Other works:

-- Schreker, Der Ferne Klang (The Distant Sound) (1911): a young woman challenges her lover to compose a great work of music – find the distant sound – before she will marry him.
+- Franz Schreker, Der Ferne Klang (The Distant Sound) (1911) (approx. 138-140’): a young woman challenges her lover to compose a great work of music – find the distant sound – before she will marry him.
 He succeeds.

-- Raga Jogeshwari (Jogeswari) is a Hindustani classical raag for evening performance, composed by Ravi Shankar (performances by Shankar, Ravichandran and Shahid Parvez Khan).
+- Raga Jogeshwari (Jogeswari) is a Hindustani classical raag for late evening, composed by Ravi Shankar.
+Performances are by Ravi Shankar, Ravi Shankar, Adhithi Ravichandran, Shahid Parvez Khan, and Shahid Parvez Khan.